ntaormina/Robot-Movement/README.md

 DOCUMENTATION:
 ==============
- I got help here from C2C Colin Busho on how to change my logic high and low to using PWM.
-I also got help from C2C Caleb Ziegler on ideas for how to code here, specifically how to clear the TACCTL registers and how those were useful.
+ I got help here from C2C Colin Busho on how to change my logic high and low to using PWM and how TA0 and TA1 applied to the different registers.
+I also got help from C2C Caleb Ziegler on ideas for how to code here, specifically how to clear the TACCTL for reverse.